tlanettepollard/Scoot-Multipage-Website-TLP/codenotes.md

 ### 04/01/2022

 Hi!
 I'm back again working on my page.
 I got my sidebar to work and styled.
 I did spend some unsure time about whether I should use jQuery or JS when I wanted to add page overlay.
 Left that alone.
 Then I got stuck on why my button text wouldn't center.
 Found the solution: padding, 0px.
+I was able to get the styling done for the tablet and desktop navbar.
+I may need to readjust some of the media queries tomorrow.

 Resources: